nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Teach first-time users how to start using PleaseHireUs
 2. Show and explain to users how to use the features available
 3. Provide users with a summary of the features available
-4. Provide advance users with tips to improve their experience
+4. Provide advanced users with tips to improve their experience

 ## Navigating the User Guide
 **Information Box**